anurag-dalal/learning_c/pointers/README.md

 * `&i === 1;` // False: `&i` is a memory address, not the value 1.
 * `&i === 0xF00000;` // True (assuming `i` is stored at `0xF00000`).

+Note: In 32 bit OS, pointers are 4 bytes, but in 64 bit its 8 bytes.

 **Pointers**

 A pointer is a variable that stores a memory address.
 It "points" to a specific location in memory.
 Pointers themselves don't hold values in the same way primitives do; they hold memory addresses.